todateman/unilidar_sdk2/README.md

 This repository is the Software Development Kit (SDK) for the [Unitree L2](https://www.unitree.com/LiDAR) LiDAR.

-You can use the code interfaces in this repository to obtain point cloud and IMU data from our LiDAR, as well as set and get relevant configuration parameters of the radar.
+You can use the code interfaces in this repository to obtain point cloud and IMU data from our LiDAR, as well as set and get relevant configuration parameters of the lidar.

 We provide several common interfaces for the LiDAR:
 - The original C++ based SDK: [unitree_lidar_sdk](./unitree_lidar_sdk/README.md)